csonigo/datagouv-mcp-server/PLAN.md

 ## Progress Tracking

 This document will be updated regularly to track task completion.
 Each item will be marked as completed once finished.

+### Completed Sections ✅
+1. Cursor Configuration
+2. Code Quality Tools
+3. TypeScript Configuration
+4. API Documentation Links

+### Next Priority
+1. Search Enhancements (Section 3.2)
+2. Testing Setup (Section 5.1)

+### Postponed
+1. Type System Implementation (Section 2.3) - Will be implemented as needed when adding new API functions